The Happenings on Shaw Hill

 “Do you…” Dr. Scotts hesitated for a moment, like he was searching for the right turn of phrase.
 “Do you have cravings…”

 Again, he could not finish the question.
 I walked into the kitchen and peered out our front window.
 It was dark, and late at night, and I noticed this made my heart hammer in my chest with excitement.
-It was an endorphin rush that was so unfamiliar to me, but still felt right.
+It was an endorphin rush that was so unfamiliar to me, but felt right.

 I licked my lips.
 My heart dropped and I tried to push these thoughts back into my mind.
 They were pleasant thoughts that felt illicit, and I could not contain the physical reaction that overcame me.
 The endorphin rush flooded over me like warm bathwater.